 These capabilities have led to the logical coupling of other sensors, such as for air pollution monitoring or biometric measurements, with smartphones.

 Traditionally, air monitoring technologies were costly to setup and maintain, and therefore the purview of governments (federal and state).
 Now, new miniaturized sensor technologies are approaching consumer budgets and have the advantage of being highly portable.
 These developments in sensor technology present an exciting new frontier where monitoring will be more democratized and available much more widely.
 Parallel to these developments are sensors that measure physiological conditions such as heart rate or blood oxygen levels.

 Pairing environmental sensors with ones that measure biological conditions could herald a new era for both environmental protection as well as healthcare.
 Future developments in these sensor technologies ultimately have the capacity to help people make better decisions regarding their environment and their own health.

-So we are excited to do our part in bringing new technologies to you.
+So we are excited to do our part in bring new technologies to you.
 If you’re going to the World Maker Faire in New York this weekend (September 29-30), stop by our EPA booth, we’d love to talk about how DIYers, makers, inventors can help make a greener future.